voedger/voedger-internals/concepts/motivation/motivation.md

 # Motivation

-Here you will find - what is Voedger, how it helps us, how it can be used by you.
+Here you will find out what Voedger is, how it helps us, and how it can be used by you.

+---

 ## Jump to the Clouds

-Voedger was initially designed by unTill Software Development Group B.V. (unTill) in the early 2020s.
+Voedger was initially designed by unTill Software Development Group B.V. ([unTill](https://untill.com/)) in the early 2020s.
 At that time, unTill provided a mature "desktop" POS solution (unTill Prime) for the European market and sought to develop a cloud version and to expand into other markets.

 Technical characteristics of unTill Prime:

 - Over 1 million lines of code (including the "frontend")
 - Database Management System: Firebird
 - More than 400 tables
-- Over 3000 lines of DDL code

 ## Requirements